impredicative/podgenai/README.md

 * To run for a specified topic, run `python -m podgenai "My favorite topic"`.
 If a topic is not specified, you will interactively be prompted for it.

 ### Library usage
 The `generate_podcast` function can be called.
 If successful, it returns the output path.
 If failed, it returns `None`, also printing a relevant error.
 As such, the return value must be checked.
-This is subject to change as per Python best practices.
+This section is subject to change as per Python best practices.
 ```python
 from pathlib import Path
 from podgenai.podgenai import generate_podcast